Rank-Transformed Dissimilarity Profiles for High-Dimensional Classification: Introduction

+Table~\ref{introres} reports the average misclassification rates.
+GLDA and SVM perform best when the two classes differ in mean, whereas gMADD performs best when the two classes differ in variance, with most standard methods close to chance in that setting.
+Thus, no single baseline in this comparison adapts well to both types of signal.
+This motivates a representation that can capture location, scale, and other distributional differences reflected in the geometry of high-dimensional data.

+Motivated by this observation, we propose a dissimilarity-profiling framework for high-dimensional classification.
+The central idea is to represent each observation by its class-wise dissimilarity profile, a low-dimensional summary of how the observation relates to each class through pairwise dissimilarities.
+This representation turns high-dimensional distance patterns into useful signal: differences in mean, scale, or other distributional features can induce systematic patterns among within-class and between-class dissimilarities, and these patterns are captured by the class-wise profiles.
+Building on this framework, we introduce a rank-transformed dissimilarity-profiling classification algorithm.
+The method converts pairwise dissimilarities into class-wise rank profiles, producing a low-dimensional representation whose dimension equals the number of classes.
+The rank transformation improves robustness to extreme distances, and the resulting profiles can be classified using standard low-dimensional methods such as quadratic discriminant analysis.

-The organization of the rest of the paper is as follows.
-In Section 2, we investigate the above example in more detail and propose new classification algorithms that is capable of distinguishing between the two classes in both scenarios.
-In Section 3, we evaluate the performance of the new algorithm in various simulation settings.
-To gain a deeper understanding of the new method, Section 4 explores key quantities and mechanisms underlying the new approach.
-The paper concludes with a brief discussion in Section \ref{sec:conclusion}.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:method} examines the motivating example in detail and introduces the proposed dissimilarity-profiling framework along with the rank-transformed classification algorithm.
+Section~\ref{sec:simulation} evaluates the performance of the method across two-class, multi-class, network, and real-data settings.
+To provide deeper insight into the approach, Section~\ref{sec:analysis} investigates key quantities and mechanisms underlying its effectiveness through a distance-based surrogate.